Reamker: History

 The original Ramayana arrived to Southeast Asia from South India along with Hinduism, but its retelling there suggests Buddhist influence.

 The exact time when was Ramayana introduced to Cambodia is unknown, however, the earliest mentioning of the epic dated to 7th century according to a stone inscription at Veal Kantel, Stueng Treng.
 Based on the same inscription, the manuscript of this epic already existed in Cambodia as the inscription mentioned the offering of the epic's manuscript to a temple which expressed its importance in Khmer belief.
 On the other hand, the surviving text of Reamker dated in 16th century.
 Intricate carvings on the walls of Angkor Wat depict a scene from the Ramayana dating back nearly a millennium.
 Statues of the poem's heroes were worshiped in temple sanctuaries, akin to the wall paintings at Cambodia's Royal Palace and Wat Bo.
 The Ramayana has been an important epic in India for at least two thousand years, and Reamker is its Khmer adaptation.
-The Cambodian version includes incidents and details not found in the Sanskrit original written by the poet Valmiki.
+The Cambodian version includes incidents and details not found in the Sanskrit original.
 An example of a story that does not appear in Indian texts and performance is that of the encounter between Hanuman, the monkey general, and Sovanna Maccha, the mermaid, a favorite of Cambodian audiences.

 Literary Text of Reamker

 The exact time or when was Ramaya or Reamker text existed in Cambodia is unknown.
 However, plenty of art works and inscriptions mentioning the epic were made throughout ancient Cambodia (Funan, Chenla, and Angkor).
-The earliest evidence regarding the presence of Ramayana text in Cambodia can be found in a 7th century inscription of Veal Kantel (K.359), where it mentioned the offering of Mahabhrata and Ramayana manuscripts to the temple as well as the daily recitation of the texts.
+The earliest evidence regarding the presence of Ramayana text in Cambodia can be found in a 7th-century inscription of Veal Kantel (K.359), where it mentioned the offering of Mahabhrata and Ramayana manuscripts to the temple as well as the daily recitation of the texts.

 The Khmer version of Ramayana bears the name Reamker (Ramakerti)-literally means "The Glory of Rama".
 Indeed, the story of Rama is present in both art and literature throughout the history of Cambodia.
 Cambodian Ramayana contains some incidents that could not find in Valmiki's Ramayana.
 For instance, the episode of the destruction of Rama's causeway connecting Lanka by fishes and the reconstruction of this causeway as portrayed in a lintel of a Khmer temple at Phimai is believed to have emerged from a local development or the imagination of narrator.
 However, no literary work prior to 15th century has survived but numerous stone inscriptions or epigraphs have been preserved.
 From 15th century onward, the story of Rama became an impetus in Khmer literature, mainly in the epic genre, whereby the lengthy poems were composed as recitatives for the masked drama called Khol.